jarng/jasp/README.md

-# Pathfinding Visualizer
+# jasp

-A simple visualizer for commonly used pathfinding algorithms.
-I wanted to build this project because I was curious about how pathfinding algorithms work and I wanted visualize them in action, as well as to learn more about the algorithms themselves.
+A simple visualizer for commonly used pathfinding algorithms for educational purposes, and because I was bored.
 The project is built in plain JS and CSS, no fancy tech or UI, just a simple grid and some buttons.
 Visit it here: [https://jasp.netlify.app](https://jasp.netlify.app/)

 ![Screenshot](./image.png)